fetchai/agents-aea/docs/hacking-an-agent.md

 ```

 ## Create a private key
-We need a private key to populate the agent's wallet.
+We need a private key to populate the AEA's wallet.
 ``` python
 # Create a private key
 _create_default_private_key()
 ```

 ## Clearing the input and output files
-We will use the stub connection to pass envelopes in and out of the agent.
+We will use the stub connection to pass envelopes in and out of the AEA.
 Ensure that any input and output text files are removed before we start.
 ``` python
 # Ensure the input and output files do not exist initially
 if os.path.isfile(INPUT_FILE):